keyworks/rst-to-ipynb/tests/test.rst

 .. code:: python

-    this = 'is a code block'
+    this = 'is a code block test'
     x = 1
     no = 'really!'
     p = argwhere(x == 2)